-In this paper we will use molecular dynamics (MD) based simulations to further investigate thermionic emission from cathodes with a nonuniform work function.
-As well as investigating the effects of inhomogeneity on the Miram curve we will examine how it affects the beam quality, i.e. emittance and brightness.
-Although this work uses a combined thermionic-field emission model and different characteristic length scale than the work by Chernin \textit{et al.} \cite{Chernin20}, the core physics is similar enough to offer a comparison with their work, showing commonalities, some differences and further insight into how microstructure of the cathode is manifested in the beam characteristics.
-The physics of thermionic emission from an inhomogeneous cathode will also be examined in the context of some recent work on space-charge influenced emission from discrete and irregular emitters.
+In this paper we use molecular dynamics-based simulations to further investigate thermionic emission from cathodes with a nonuniform work function.
+As well as investigating the effects of inhomogeneity on the Miram curve, we examine how it affects the beam quality, i.e., emittance and brightness.
+Although this work uses a combined thermionic-field emission model and a different characteristic length scale than the work of Chernin \textit{et al.} \cite{Chernin20}, the core physics is similar enough to offer a comparison with their work, showing commonalities, some differences, and further insight into how microstructure of the cathode is manifested in the beam characteristics.
+The physics of thermionic emission from an inhomogeneous cathode will also be examined in the context of some recent work on space-charge-influenced emission from discrete and irregular emitters.

-The paper is organised as follows.
-In the next section we describe the system under study and present the computational method.
-In Sec.\ \ref{sec:results} we show our results.
+The paper is organized as follows.
+In the next section we describe the system under study and the computational method.
+In Sec.\ \ref{sec:results} we present our results.
 In particular, in Sec.\ \ref{sec:uni_non_uni} we compare the currents obtained from uniform and nonuniform cathodes.
 In the following sections we focus on the nonuniform cathodes with a checkerboard work function pattern.
-Further, we show how the current, emittance and brightness change with increasing temperature (Sec.\ \ref{sec:checks}) and grid fineness (Sec.\ \ref{sec:grid}), respectively.
+We show how the current, emittance and brightness change with increasing temperature (Sec.\ \ref{sec:checks}) and grid fineness (Sec.\ \ref{sec:grid}).
 Finally, in Sec.\ \ref{sec:conclusions} we summarize the results.